America's Hometown Thanksgiving Parade

 The event was not held in its entirely in 2020 due to the COVID-19 pandemic in the United States.
 Organizers saw this as unintentionally fitting, given that it corresponded to the winter of 1620 and 1621, exactly 400 years prior, during which the Pilgrims that founded Plymouth Colony suffered great illness and hardship.

+Broadcast rights to the parade are held by WCVB, which carries the parade live and on delay Thanksgiving morning and syndicates an edited version of the parade to its sister stations owned by Hearst Television.